document-understanding

 An important aspect to consider is the number of choices offered within a given multiple-choice field.
 In some cases there could be a single option, where the checkbox is either checked or not.
 However, in many instances, there may be 10, 20, or even more options, often organized into a grid or table format, which is common for health forms.

-In terms of annotating these diverse multiple-choice fields, there are four primary methods you can use.
+In terms of annotating these diverse multiple-choice fields, there are two primary methods you can use.

 Annotate the option